Native American Languages * Native American Tribes * What's new on our site today!

 word for a kind of animal that inspires you are usually good bets for a short word for tattoos or artwork.)

-3. Do you have a particular language you are interested in, or do you want us to suggest
+3. Do you have a particular language of origin you are interested in, or do you want us to suggest

 American Indian translations from several different languages?

-(Some Native American languages tend to have very long words and it will limit your options if the word
+(American Indian words tend to be very long in most languages, and it will limit your options if the word

 must be a short one.)